NetworkwithJosh/IT-Project/CustomerService/Communication-Best-Practices.md

 My goal is to make the client feel heard and supported, regardless of the issue’s complexity.

 - I recognize the client’s frustration.
+  *That must be frustrating, especially with a deadline approaching.*